illyfrancis/scribble/docs/draft.md

 From the implementation perspective, the graph data structure can be created with the relational database where the edges between entities are implemented as 'many-to-many' table but with such implementation the cost of traversing the node becomes expensive.
 Alternatively the graph can be purely modeled with objects in memory but recalling the pros and cons highlighted in previous section it may not be the most desirable choice.

-The preferred option is to seek out a graph database that natively supports the graph data structure and graph operations where the cost of traversal is relatively cheap.
-Being the database it supports the persistence.
+The ideal middle ground in this case is to seek out a graph database that natively supports the graph data structure and graph operations as well as data storage on disk.

+#### Event processing

+With the domain model established, the processing of the incoming messages can be described in two phases.

+In the first, when the message arrives it extracts the ***transaction identifier*** with which the graph database is searched.
+If found the entity represented in the message is connected to the (Transaction Identifier) node, otherwise the new (Transaction Identifier) node is created first before the new entity is connected to it.

+In the next phase, it determines the valid action it can perform based on the current representation of states.

 #### Event dispatch